 Filed Tax Retention

 Once you’ve filed your taxes, it’s generally recommended to hold on to the supporting paperwork for seven years.
 Some special circumstances would increase this to 10 years.
 Check with your accountant or tax professional to understand your situation.
 Purge any tax documents older than this range.
 Organize the ones you’re saving in files labeled with the tax year and the destruction date.
 If you need to save space, the IRS does accept electronic records, so you can scan and save everything to the cloud or external hard drive.
 Check out this handy info from the IRS to learn more about what you need to keep and for how long.

 Unless you’re holding onto something because you’re working through a dispute, might return a product, or are waiting for a claim to be paid, you probably don’t need it.
 The whole point of a records retention schedule is to help you keep what you need for only as long as you need it.
-If you’ve got a stack of receipts that aren’t serving a purpose, send them away with love.
+So if you’ve got a stack of receipts that aren’t serving a purpose, send them away with love.

 Most credit card and bank companies have a limited time frame in which to settle a dispute.
 If you’re keeping them longer than that timeframe, you’re making it harder on yourself to clear up something down the road.
 Anything you’re holding onto because you “might need it” is likely available electronically.

 As you’re setting up your files and purge cycles, speak with an accountant or other professional if you have any questions.
-If the whole thing seems too overwhelming to take on, a professional organizer like me can help you bring your files, and your life, back into an organized balance.
+If the whole thing seems too overwhelming to take on, a professional organizer like me can help you bring your files and your life back into an organized balance.